Last Updated on January 3, 2023

 I know you’ve been there, my fellow frugal-minded and green-living friends.

-You’re facing a pile of exciting new hand-me-downs or thrift store finds, and you throw them in the washing machine hopefully, fingers crossed that the odor of commercial detergent or perfume will come out in the wash.
+You’re facing a pile of exciting new hand-me-downs or thrift store finds, and you throw them in the washing machine hopefully, fingers crossed that the odor of chemical detergent or perfume will come out in the wash.

 Back they go in the wash.
 Rinse, repeat.